SerahN/CHIP/README.md

 Clone this project's repository.
 To do this, open your code editor and choose "Clone Git Repository", then click on "Clone from GitHub", and enter
 `https://github.com/SerahN/CHIP.git`

 Run the script and you will be prompted to input type the path or name of the csv file.
+The standard file used here is HNGi9 CSV FILE.csv, which is in this repository.

 ## Output